-On October 9, 2022, the Large High Altitude Air Shower Observatory (LHAASO) detected more than 64,000 photons in the energy range of 0.2--7~TeV from GRB 221009A within the first 4000~s after the MeV burst trigger, recording the most energetic GRB photons ever observed~\citep{2023Sci...380.1390L}.
-This object is estimated to be located at redshift $z=0.151$~\citep{2022GCN.32648....1D,2023arXiv230207891M}.
-In this Letter, we study Lorentz-violating effects using the time-of-flight measurements of the unprecedentedly very-high-energy (VHE, $>100$~GeV) $\gamma$-ray signal from GRB 221009A.
+The Large High Altitude Air Shower Observatory (LHAASO) detected more than 64,000 photons in the energy range of 0.2--7~TeV from GRB 221009A within the first 4000~s after the MeV burst trigger~\citep{2023Sci...380.1390L}.
+This object is located at redshift $z=0.151$~\citep{2022GCN.32648....1D,2023arXiv230207891M}.
+In this Letter, we study Lorentz-violating effects using the time-of-flight measurements of the unprecedentedly very-high-energy (VHE, $>100$~GeV) photons from GRB 221009A.